gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

     Perform a [DLL override](https://cookieplmonster.github.io/setup-instructions/#proton-wine) to use either :fontawesome-solid-gears:`dinput8.dll` or :fontawesome-solid-gears:`xlive.dll`.

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
-They might have helped back in 2009 when the average customer PC's couldn't really handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.
+They might have helped back in 2009 when the average customer PC couldn't handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.
 Only add options if a [mod](extras/mods.md) says to add one.

 ??? abstract "Full list of launch options"
     You can use these options for tweaking, debugging and playing around.
 The list is taken from the [PCGW page](https://www.pcgamingwiki.com/wiki/Grand_Theft_Auto_IV#Launch_options)